Skip to content

 Which tax regime is better for Rs.
 10 Lakh salary in FY 2026-27?

-What deductions are needed for old regime to beat new regime at Rs.
+How much deduction do I need for the old regime to beat the new regime at Rs.
 10 Lakh?

 What is the income tax on Rs.
-10 Lakh in new regime?
+10 Lakh in the new regime?